remiore/One-Stop-Travel-Agent/README.md

-## 🌍 MCP Travel Planner Agent Team
+## 🌍 Travel Planner with MCP

-A sophisticated Streamlit-based AI travel planning application that creates extremely detailed, personalized travel itineraries using multiple MCP servers and Google Maps integration.
-The app uses Airbnb MCP for real accommodation data and a custom Google Maps MCP for precise distance calculations and location services.
+A powerful Streamlit-based AI travel planning application that generates highly detailed, personalized travel itineraries using multiple MCP servers and Google Maps integration.
+The app leverages Airbnb MCP for real accommodation data and a custom Google Maps MCP for accurate distance calculations, travel times, and location services.

 ## ✨ Features